GeLoc3r: Enhancing Relative Camera Pose Regression with Geometric Consistency Regularization: Related Work

 \section{Related Work}

 Pose Regression (PR) methods directly predict camera poses through end-to-end neural networks without explicit geometric solving.

 \textbf{Learning-based Pose Estimation.} Recent works have explored end-to-end learning for relative pose estimation.
-RelPoseNet \citep{relposenet2022} uses CNNs for direct regression, while ReLoc3R \citep{reloc3r2024} leverages Vision Transformers with cross-attention for improved geometric reasoning.
-However, these regression-based approaches face well-documented limitations.
+ReLoc3R \citep{reloc3r2024} leverages Vision Transformers with cross-attention for improved geometric reasoning.
+However, this regression-based approaches face well-documented limitations.
 Sattler et al. \citep{sattler2019understanding} demonstrated that pose regression methods systematically achieve lower accuracy than structure-based methods, showing they behave more like image retrieval than geometric pose estimation.
 The core challenge, as identified by Kendall and Cipolla \citep{kendall2017geometric}, stems from the difficulty of balancing rotation and translation components that have fundamentally different scales and units (degrees vs. meters), requiring either manual hyperparameter tuning or learned uncertainty weighting.

 \textbf{Dense Correspondence Methods.} DUSt3R \citep{dust3r2024} and MASt3R \citep{mast3r2024} predict dense 3D points and descriptors, enabling robust matching through confidence-aware sampling.
 These approaches excel when sufficient correspondences exist but require additional solver steps.
 DUSt3R suffers from slow inference speed due to the high computational complexity of dense reciprocal matching, which is $O(W^2H^2)$ \citep{dust3r2024}.
 MASt3R mitigates this with fast nearest neighbor search, reducing complexity to $O(kWH)$ and accelerating matching by up to 64 times while improving performance \citep{mast3r2024}, but remains computationally intensive compared to regression-based methods.